Paul Arizin

 Paul Joseph Arizin (April 9, 1928 – December 12, 2006), nicknamed "'Pitchin Paul", was an American basketball player who spent his entire National Basketball Association (NBA) career with the Philadelphia Warriors from 1950 to 1962.
 He retired with the third highest career point total (16,266) in NBA history, and was named to the NBA's 25th, 50th and 75th anniversary teams.
 He was a high-scoring forward at Villanova University before being drafted by the Warriors of the fledgling NBA.

-Biography
+Early life

-Born in Philadelphia to French immigrants, Arizin did not play basketball at La Salle College High School, failing to make the team in his only tryout as a senior.
+Paul Joseph Arizin was born on April 9, 1928, in Philadelphia, Pennsylvania, to French immigrants.
+Arizin did not play basketball at La Salle College High School, failing to make the team in his only tryout as a senior.
 Arizin graduated just a year before another Basketball Hall of Famer, Tom Gola, entered La Salle College High School as a freshman.

+College career

 During his freshman year at Villanova, Arizin played CYO (Catholic Youth Organization) basketball in Philadelphia.
 Late in that season, Al Severance, then the Villanova varsity basketball coach, attended one of Arizin's CYO games.
 Afterwards, Severance approached Arizin and asked him if he would like to go to Villanova, to which Arizin answered: "I already go to Villanova."